Rural Municipality of Dundurn No. 314: Government

 The RM of Dundurn No. 314 is governed by an elected municipal council and an appointed administrator that meets on the third Tuesday of every month.
-The reeve of the RM is Trevor Reid while its administrator is Leanne Mack.
-The RM's office is located in Dundurn.
+The reeve of the RM is Vacant while its Chief Administrative Officer is G. Craig Baird.
+The RM's office is located in the Town of Dundurn.

-Saskatoon—Biggar is the federal electoral district for the RM, which is represented by an elected member of parliament.
+Moose Jaw-Lake Centre-Lanigan is the federal electoral district for the RM, which is represented by an elected member of parliament.
 The member of the legislative assembly represents the Arm River-Watrous provincial constituency.